 CHALLENGE EVENTS IN THE CAPITAL

-Charity fundraising places in well-known London events – please email firstname.lastname@example.org to apply for a place.
+Charity fundraising places in well-known London events (shown below) – please email firstname.lastname@example.org to apply for a place.

 ULTRA CHALLENGE SERIES – WALK, JOG OR RUN

 Choose from more than a dozen unique events, many with 3 distance options and all with full support.
 Challenges are designed for a wide range of fitness levels, ages, and experience and are suitable for teams as well as individuals.
 Your fund-raising will support our projects – next year we have an exciting new 21 for 21 initiative so fund-raisers can select a specific project to partner with if they wish, or they can fund-raise for our central project fund.

 Please note: during the registration process you will have the option to select Explorers Against Extinction from a drop-down menu (charities are listed alphabetically in the ‘Other’ section).
 You can then set up a fund-raising page with Just Giving or right here through our website.
 We can help with this.